Search

 Melissa Gyllenborg

-Gyllenborg amassed a record of 75-55 at McKendree and has posted a .500 or better conference record in six of seven years of full competition.
+Gyllenborg amassed a record of 75-55 at McKendree and posted a .500 or better conference record in six of seven years of full competition.
 She coached the Bearcats to double digit win totals four times, including a school-record 13 wins in 2017.
 Gyllenborg has guided her teams to their respective conference tournament in every season.

 After CoVID-19 halted the 2020 season, Gyllenborg led McKendree to a 10-4 record in 2021, a third place in the GLVC standings and the No. 3 seed in the conference tournament.
 She coached seven All-GLVC players, including first-team selection Kat Albrecht.
 Her 2021 squad had the school’s highest team GPA that academic year.